IsaSam/TwitterWithFragments/MySimpleTweets/README.md

 Android Bootcamp Week 4 Project 4 - Twitter With Fragments

-Simple Twitter client that supports viewing a Twitter timeline
+Extend our Twitter client from previous project to use a tabbed interface and fragments.

 User Stories: